Have you considered working on campus while you attend LSSU?

 What type of student employment am I eligible for?

 If you have demonstrated financial need, per the FAFSA, you may be eligible for employment by Lake Superior State University under the Federal Work-Study Program.
 Students who were offered Federal Work Study have received the offer because they qualified under the FWS rules.
 A FWS “offer” is not a guarantee of work.
 When a student accepts FWS, it means that they can proceed to the next step and seek employment through the online student job board.

 Students may work up to 19 hours weekly while attending classes at least half-time.
 Most students work 6-10 hours per week during the academic year.
 During the summer or other vacation periods when you do not have classes, you may work full-time (40 hours per week) under this program.

-The basic starting rate tends to be commensurate with the current minimum wage.
-Higher rates are paid for highly specialized work.
 You must first accept your federal work study offer under the financial aid tab of your Anchor Access Account.
 You can then apply for a job via the online Job Board, which is also accessible through your Anchor Access Account.